How To: Picking A Kayak Paddle

 Peter Mitchell of Mitchell Paddles is a second-generation master paddlemaker with a workshop hidden deep in the boonies of Canaan, New Hampshire.
 Peter makes only top-quality higher-end paddles of wood and carbon fiber, no dime-store cheapies here.

-I’ve happily paddled with an older 230 cm Mitchell Sea Blade wood paddle for several years.
-It has a brass ferrule that’s taken on a lovely patina with age.
-It’s heavy by purist standards (I have a Harmony Carbon Tortuga when weight really counts for long-distance paddling), but I love the look and feel of the wood.
+While I now use a Werner Camano for most of my paddling, I paddled with an older Mitchell Sea Blade for years and loved the look and feel of the wood.
 I wanted to see how some of Peter’s newer paddles, particularly the carbon blades, felt on the water.

-Here’s some of what I learned or confirmed about kayak paddles:
+Here’s some of what I learned or confirmed about kayak paddles while paddling with Peter Mitchell:

 • Bent shaft or straight shaft is really a matter of personal choice.
 You can easily argue the benefits of either.
-However a correctly-sized bent-shaft paddle automatically positions your hands in the right place on the paddle for maximum efficiency.
-I didn’t notice any reduction of hand or arm fatigue, or any greater comfort with the bent shaft and I still prefer straight shaft.
+However a correctly-sized bent-shaft paddle automatically positions your hands in the right place on the paddle for maximum efficiency and reduces strain on your wrist and hand tendons and ligaments.
 One-piece shafts are lighter and more “lively” without the “dead spot” that you get with a ferrule.
 But, of course, they are harder to transport and don’t allow you to change feather angle.

-• Carbon fiber is lighter, but wood is much more beautiful.
-I’d ultimately like one of each for different situations.
+• Carbon fiber is lighter, but wood is much more beautiful and more comfortable in the hand.
+(Personally, I like owning one of each for different situations).

-• Over the years of trying many, many different paddles I’ve noticed that most lighter paddle blades tend to “flutter” at least a little before they “catch” the water.
-By contrast, my wood Sea Blade sticks in the water like you’ve set it into concrete—no flutter at all.
+• My normal paddling style is somewhere between low and high angle.
+Over the years of trying many, many different paddles I’ve noticed that most lighter paddle blades, especially those designed for low-angle paddling, tend to “flutter” at least a little before they “catch” the water.
+By contrast, the wood Sea Blade sticks in the water like you’ve set it into concrete—no flutter at all.
 The carbon Mitchell Black Magic has far less flutter than most other lightweight paddles I’ve tried, but noticeably more than the wood blade.

 • The “swing weight” of the paddle—how it feels when you move it—is at least as important as overall weight for paddling comfort.
 Less swing weight means less fatigue.
 Shorter paddles do tend to have less swing weight.